 This month, our roundup of the best stores includes new openings, unexpected collaborations and a London agency behaving very differently.

-Dr Martens’ new store is situated in Camden market’s Grade II listed stables and signals a homecoming for the iconic shoe brand.
+The latest addition to Dr Martens’ roser of stores is situated in Camden market’s Grade II listed stables and signals a homecoming for the iconic shoe brand.

 What we love